January 30, 1995: Apple Computer launches the Newton MessagePad 120, the first truly great device in an unfairly maligned product line.

 Newton MessagePad: Apple’s first tablet

 The Newton MessagePad product line proved astonishingly ahead of its time.
-In fact, the Newton laid the crucial foundation for much of Apple’s later success with mobile devices.
+In fact, the Newton laid the crucial foundation for much of Apple’s later success with mobile devices like the iPod and iPhone.
 However, it debuted about a decade too early to truly take off.

 The PDA let users take notes, make calendar entries, etc. It even featured surprisingly smart artificial intelligence to make use of contextual data.
 For instance, writing the phrase “Meet Killian Bell for lunch on Wednesday” would create an entry in the MessagePad’s calendar app at the appropriate time.

-The device also let users beam data to other Newtons or rival electronic organizers via an infrared transmitter.
+The device also allowed users to beam data to other Newtons or rival electronic organizers via an infrared transmitter.

 The Newton was often regarded, both inside and outside Apple, as CEO John Sculley‘s answer to the Mac.
 The PDA was his first attempt to launch a game-changing new product line.